adon-cloudcannon/landing-page-test/src/collections/posts/2019-07-10-jekyll-themes-with-github.md

 First, [create a repository](https://github.com/new)  on GitHub.
 Anyone can use your theme if the repository is public.

 Clone the repository to your local machine and open it from the command line.
-The Jekyll `new-theme`{: .language-console} command builds a basic theme structure that includes the `_layouts`, `_includes` and `_sass` directories.
+The Jekyll `new-theme` command builds a basic theme structure that includes the `_layouts`, `_includes` and `_sass` directories.
 Start building a theme by entering the following into your command line:

 ```shell
 $ jekyll new-theme mytheme
 ```

 This generates a basic Jekyll site which other sites can inherit from.
-The Jekyll `new-theme`{: .language-console} command also creates a gemspec file (`mytheme.gemspec`).
+The Jekyll `new-theme` command also creates a gemspec file (`mytheme.gemspec`).
 This holds the version, and other relevant theme details.

 It is good practice to add all relevant details to the `.gemspec` file, and the `README.md` file.
 You will receive build errors if the `.gemspec` and `README.md` files contain “FIXME” and “TODO” entries.